What is a VPS and how do they work?

 How to connect to VPS

 If you decide that a virtual private server is for you, then you’ll need to know how to connect to one.
-If you opt for a Windows based VPS, then you’ll need to use your Remote Desktop Connection.
-Otherwise, if you have a Linux VPS, then you will need to use the Secure Shell communication protocol.
+If you opt for a Windows VPS, then you’ll need to use your Remote Desktop Connection.
+Otherwise, if you have a Linux VPS, then you will need to use the Secure Shell (SSH) communication protocol.

 Both methods are easy enough to use, but if you want an in depth run through of both processes, check out our guide on how to connect to a VPS.